longevityframework/longevity/manual/repo/create-many.md

     userRepo.create(john)
     repoPool.createMany(frank, blog, johnsPost, franksPost)

-Here, `createMany` with find an unpersisted assoc to `john` from both `blog` and `johnsPost`, and will attempt to persist `john` a second time.
+Here, `createMany` will find an unpersisted assoc to `john` from both `blog` and `johnsPost`, and will attempt to persist `john` a second time.
 It always treats unpersisted assocs as aggregates to create.
 But feel free to mix in persisted assocs as well.
 For example, if for